Table of Contents

 Some of you want me to say that it should be six feet, a foot, or two feet — there is no rule.
 You have to learn to pay attention to how it makes your subject look.
 In other words, go practice!

 One other little trick to help hide the double chin in photos — if you are shooting from above, having your subject tilt their head just a little while the chin is pushed forward will also help to hide the extra chin.

-A little hair tip: with women that have long hair — having their hair up or pushed back or better yet behind the shoulders will also help thin the neck.
+A little hair tip: For women with long hair, having their hair up or pushed back or behind the shoulders will also help thin the neck.

 You can also have your subject wear a high collar.

 At the beginning of this article, I mentioned that even skinny people get double chins.
 This is the story of what I call the “Chin Tuckers.”